• Skip to primary navigation

 • 16 ounce jar salsa verde

-• (2) 15 ounce cans northern white beans, drained & rinsed
+• (2) 15 ounce cans great northern beans, drained & rinsed

-• 1 teaspoon each of salt, cumin and dried oregano
+• 1 teaspoon each of salt, ground cumin and dried oregano

 • ½ teaspoon each of ground black pepper and chili powder